Full Time Learners Aged 16-18 Years - Destinations (2018-19 Year-End)

 STEM in the curriculum - trend analysis

 The local economy relies on a workforce with high level skills in STEM subjects (science, technology, engineering and especially in mathematics).
 The chart shows the percentage of qualifications completed by learners aged 16-18 years that were in STEM related subjects.
-In 2015-16, 1,928 (50%) of our young people followed STEM programmes of study.
-This represents a good percentage of our learners and is a growing trend, showing our continued focus on ensuring we develop curriculum to meet the needs of these important sectors.
-We will continue to develop our marketing strategies to encourage young people to train in STEM subjects, particularly those under-represented groups, such as women in engineering and advanced manufacturing.
+In 2018/19, 1,855 (45%) of our young people followed STEM programmes of study.
+This demonstrates a 3% increase compared with 17/18.
+We continue to see a good percentage of our learners studying STEM, showing our continued focus on ensuring we develop curriculum to meet the needs of these important sectors.

 Progression to advanced level - trend analysis

-As detailed earlier, in total 93.4% of completing level 2 learners progressed to a positive destination, either education or employment.
-559 learners (61.6%) continued on with training, the majority with us.
-As detailed in the graph, 47% of all of the college’s level 2 learners progressed directly into level 3 provision.
-This progression rate has increased since 2011/12, but is something the college aims to improve further.
+As detailed earlier, in total 98.4% of completing level 2 learners progressed to a positive destination, either education or employment.
+84.2% of learners continued on with training, the majority with us.
+As detailed in the graph, 50% of all of the College’s level 2 learners progressed directly into level 3 provision.
+This progression rate has increased since 2011/12 and is in keeping with previous years.
 This indicates that the completion of a level 2 programme is effective in supporting immediate progress to advanced level skills training and that a growing number of level 2 learners choose this option.
 The college clearly plays an important role locally in progressing learners to advanced level skills programmes which are required to support the regional economy.